DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Her Majesty Vanessa said we already has more than enough slaves"

-"Vanessa?" - Kay frowned upon hearing familiar name.
+"Vanessa?" - Kai frowned upon hearing familiar name.

 The Dark Empress.
 There is no mistake, it is the name of demon's leader and hero.